 1 week before

 - Any planning items that have not been done prior to now, do it!

 - Buy non-perishable recipe ingredients, groceries, items and beverages.

 - In the morning, place the frozen turkey in refrigerator if you are using one.

-- Ensure you have all ingredients (perishable and non-perishable) for your menu, including all beverages.
+- Buy all ingredients (perishable and outstanding non-perishable) for your menu, including all beverages.